Shai2u/dash_plotly_car_accidents_example/README.md

 # Building a Dashboard with a Map: Step-by-Step Using Dash-Plotly and Dash-Leaflet

 In this post, I’ll walk you through building a dashboard with a map step by step, using Dash-Plotly and Dash-Leaflet.
-Whether you’re a beginner or intermediate data scientist, this guide will help you explore how to combine interactive visualizations with geographic data in a user-friendly interface.
+Whether you’re a beginner/intermediate data scientist or transitioning a GIS analyst with data science tools, this guide will help you explore how to combine interactive visualizations with geographic data in a user-friendly interface.

 Here’s what we’ll cover in this tutorial:
 1. Building a Complex Dashboard Step by Step: Learn to create a functional, interactive dashboard by designing it from scratch.
 We’ll walk through adding elements step by step, implementing callback interactivity, and applying styling to make it polished and user-friendly.
 2. Working with Geographic Data: Understand the basics of Dash-Leaflet for adding spatial data to your dashbaord.
 3. Best Practices in Python: Incorporate good coding practices to make your dashboard maintainable and scalable.
 4. Dash-Plotly Tricks: Simplify some challenging aspects of Dash-Plotly with helpful tips and techniques.

 The dashboard we’ll build will provide statistical insights and map visualizations related to car accidents in Israel.